AdvaithGS/Astrobot/README.md

 ## Invite

-Use the below discord invitation link to bring AstroBot to your server/guild:
+Use the below link to invite AstroBot to your server:

 https://discord.com/api/oauth2/authorize?client_id=792458754208956466&permissions=2147544064&scope=bot%20applications.commands